 When moving into a rental apartment, expats should make a note of anything that is damaged.
 Ideally this should be done before signing the lease, but if it is found later the tenant should be sure to provide photographic evidence of any problems.
 Making the landlord aware of any problems will reduce the risk of money being deducted from the security deposit when the contract expires.

 If renting property in Los Angeles, accommodation normally includes the cost of water and refuse services, though this isn't always the case.
-Expats will need to anticipate paying electricity and gas costs themselves.
-Fees vary according to usage.
+Expats should anticipate paying electricity and gas costs themselves.